rashedInt32/BlockBySegment/README.md

 A Chrome (Manifest V3) extension that limits how long chosen sites can be used **per time segment of the day**, with a **parent PIN** protecting the settings.

-Built for parents who want, say, "1 hour of YouTube per 4‑hour block" — the child can open and close the site as many times as they like; the extension tracks the total active time and blocks the site once the segment's budget is spent.
+Built for parents who want, say, "1 hour of YouTube per 4‑hour block", the child can open and close the site as many times as they like; the extension tracks the total active time and blocks the site once the segment's budget is spent.
 The budget refills at the start of the next segment.